chocmake/MGSV-Custom-Texture-Path-Hex-Replacer/README.md

 - Launching it from an FMDL/FV2 file via a custom [Send To](https://github.com/chocmake/MGSV-Custom-Texture-Path-Hex-Replacer/wiki/Using-the-script#optional-adding-a-shortcut-to-the-send-to-menu) context menu shortcut.

 From there follow the prompts.
 The FTEX paths can either be filled by drag and dropping the files or by pasting the paths into the prompts.

 ***

+### Ground Zeroes

+Ground Zeroes uses a different method of writing textures to the FMDL which is far stricter and impractical for the method used by this batch script.
+See [FMDL Studio](https://github.com/BobDoleOwndU/FMDL-Studio-v2/wiki) for a usable alternative which supports custom paths and filenames.

+***